 TeachArchives.org is the result of Students and Faculty in the Archives (SAFA), a three-year grant at Brooklyn Historical Society (BHS) which partnered with 18 faculty at 3 colleges within walking distance of the archives: Long Island University Brooklyn, New York City College of Technology (City Tech), and Saint Francis College.

 From 2011 to 2013, SAFA brought over 1,100 students to BHS to analyze original documents.
 Independent evaluators have found that SAFA students are more engaged and perform better than their peers in non-SAFA classes.
 This site includes extensive SAFA project documentation.
 BHS continues to serve local students and faculty.
-To visit BHS with your class, submit a request at least 3 weeks in advance.
+Learn more about visiting BHS with your class here.

 SAFA and TeachArchives.org were generously supported by the U.S. Department of Education Fund for the Improvement of Post Secondary Education (FIPSE)*.
 Additional funding was provided by JP Morgan Chase.

 Thank you to our independent evaluators at Educational Development Center, Inc. for their unfailing guidance, and to the project’s national partners for learning about and implementing our pedagogical model.